The rules are as follows.

 On the surface, it appears there are three defined contenders in this game, however, the reality is much more complex.

 It's not just whitelisted protocols fighting in the Curve Wars, but also nation states and centralised entities, who wish to incentivise their currencies or projects.

 Who is really fighting who, and what does the end game look like?

 The arrival of Convex added an extra urgency to a game which was already being played by Yearn and Stake DAO.

-Although this obviously gives them an advantage, their position is not so different to that of Julien Bouteloup (of Stake DAO), who, despite being part of the Curve core team, is now fighting to control it.
+However, their position is not so different to that of Julien Bouteloup (of Stake DAO), who despite being part of the Core Curve team, is now fighting to control it.

 Andre Cronje and Banteg - the two most well-known Yearn developers, also had a head start in this race, with huge amounts of CRV earned through either contributions to the project, providing liquidity, or via “pReMiNinG” as Banteg wrote on Twitter.